 When a leader demands obedience or submission because or their ‘position’ of authority, in so doing have demonstrated his lack of genuine spiritual authority.
 Authority in the Body of Christ is not positional or organizational but spiritual.
 Its application must likewise be spiritual.
 When the apostle Paul had to correct people in the church, he used only the Word of God as authority, never his position.
 Authority in the church is very different to worldly authority, leaders within the church must, first of all, be servants.

 We are not implying to rebel against you leaders.
 We thanks God for good & humble leaders that teach sound doctrine & serve the body well, we appreciate them & respect them.
 But we are talking here about a growing problem that was mainly seen in cults & sects, that is now becoming more & more common in some Christian churches.
 One example is The Believer’s Church of Gospel for Asia or GFA.
 This organization receives around $50 millions a year from churches & Christian individuals, which don’t know of the spiritual abuse occurring in this organization – see Video,- besides the allegations of financial mismanagement.
 (See an inauguration ceremony (other) & their center piece with fleur de lis cross, compare with a Hindu ceremony.
-It’s a Hindu sacred lamp, (1).
-Also check their logo with cross vs. Knight Templar cross).
+It’s a Hindu sacred lamp, (1) & compare their cross, vs. one Knight Templar’s cross).
+Also check their logo vs. another knight Templar’s cross.

 Many Christians have been taught to obey & submit to their leaders by quoting to them Hebrews 13:17 .
-The Church’s authority does not reside in the Church, or in any office-holder in the Church, but in the Word of God.
-The Head is the authority & that head of the Church is Jesus Christ alone, (Ephesians 5:23), we all (the body) submit to Him.
+But the Church’s authority does not reside in the Church, or in any office-holder in the Church, but in the Word of God.
+The Head is the authority & that head of the Church is Jesus Christ alone, (Ephesians 5:23), we ALL (the body) submit to Him.

 Obey (#G3982 = be persuaded by) them that have the rule (G2233= leader) over you, and submit (G5226= yield) yourselves: for they watch for your souls, as they that must give account, that they may do it with joy, and not with grief: for that is unprofitable for you.
 Hebrews 13:17